 China Jewish ToursThe Jewish Tours in China combines the most popular destinations like Beijing Xian or Shanghai with unique visit to Zhengzhou, Kaifeng, Harbin, cities that had a thriving Jewish population.

-Taking a tour with us to understand the remarkable history of Jews in China by Visiting sites or cultural, Jewish, historical, aesthetic, political or universal interest in destinations of China….
+Take a tour with us to understand the remarkable history of Jews in China by visiting sites of cultural, historical and political significance.
+We will highlight their migration and experiences.

 Recommended China Jewish Tours